-- Beginning with the 2019-2020 school year, the district will move to twentyfour (24) pays per year.
-Payroll shall be on 24 pays, with the first pay of each year commencing on September 10 (or the immediatelypreceding business day if September 10 is a non-business day).
-Pays will be on the 10th and 25th of each month (or the immediatelypreceding business day if the 10th and 25th are non-business days).

-Effective with the first pay of June, 2020, the School District will begin paying teachers on the 10th and 25th of each month (or the immediately-preceding business day, if the 10th or 25th is a nonbusiness day). - 5.06 Prior to the first payroll of the school year, the District will post the schedule of pay dates on the website.
+- 5.05 Payroll shall be on 24 pays, with the first pay of each year commencing on September 10 (or the immediately preceding business day if September 10 is a non-business day).
+Pays will be on the 10th and 25th of each month (or the immediately preceding business day if the 10th and 25th are non-business days).
+Teachers will be paid on the 10th and 25th of each month (or the immediately-preceding business day, if the 10th or 25th is a non-business day). - 5.06 Prior to the first payroll of the school year, the District will post the schedule of pay dates on the website.
 If school is not in session within two (2) days of the scheduled pay date, paychecks will be issued on the last day of school before the pay date; otherwise checks will be mailed or may be picked up at the Board Office.

-The District reserves the right to implement direct deposit of all payroll for this bargaining unit not later than the first payroll of the 2014-2015 school year.
+Pay shall be by direct deposit.
 In that event, the District's contractual obligations regarding delivery of physical paychecks shall no longer be applicable.